Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

       and linking to the Element-meta issue on self-destructing/disappearing messages to not be confused with retention.
     * Oh and reply fallbacks leaking previously encrypted messages too.
+  * 2022-05-31: I noticed that Element iOS has gotten pills.
+Strikethrough time.